top of page

 DepressionTherapy in Austin/Cedar Park

 Everyone has a bad day.
 Even a bad week.
 But what happens when that bad week turns into a month and the month turns into a year?
-Severe depression can result in months of feeling like the most routine activities are too much to bear.
+Depression can result in months of feeling like the most routine activities are too much to bear.
 It can hit hard and stay with you for several months.
 Chronic low-grade depression is often the easiest to dismiss.
 It comes and goes for days at a time, but can greatly impact your ability to maintain relationships, perform at your job, and can inhibit your social life.
 It can make you feel walled off from everyone and everything, despite your attempts to break through.

-Recognizing and acknowledging to yourself that you may be depressed is the most important step you can take.
+Recognizing and acknowledging to yourself that you may be depressed is the first step you can take.
 You might sense or feel the impact that your depression is having on your friends, family and coworkers and you are not sure how to get back on track.
 If you feel stuck and unable to move forward, then it is time to get help.
 The goal of counseling is to feel excited and optimistic about life again.

 With regard to therapy, I utilize two main methods: